 Hummingbird mating is an amazing event to watch.
-The male Hummingbird in his quest for attracting a female puts on an elaborate aerial show.
+The male Hummingbird in his quest to attract a female puts on an elaborate aerial show.

 First, the male stakes out a territory that will provide a source of food and a safe place for raising baby birds.